 This paper focuses on the embeddable Raima Database Manager 14.0 and the ways in which it brings efficiency to database management and business processes

 Embedded database definition

-Most simply, an embedded database is placed within an application and is masked from the end user.
+An embedded database is placed within an application and is masked from the end user.
 Technopedia explains as follows: “An embedded database is a database technology in which database management solutions are built into an application rather than provided as standalone tools.
-In many cases, this effectively “hides” the database management tools from the end user.”
+In many cases, this effectively "hides" the database management tools from the end user.”

 Primary users of embedded database management systems (DBMSs) are ISVs (independent software vendors), OEMs (original equipment manufacturers) and VARs (value-added resellers).
 The products that include DBMSs include software, hardware, appliances or devices (including vehicles and buildings) that are deployed in an Internet of Things (IOT) things world.
 With its constant exchange of data between physical devices, the IoT helps drives the increasing market demand for applications that can process and manage data in real time.